jeskesen/i2c_imu/README.md

 # RTIMULib - a versatile 9-dof IMU library for embedded Linux systems

+*** Looks like the python interface is broken in V4.
+Please use 3.1.1 until it's fixed!

 RTIMULib is the simplest way to connect a 9-dof IMU to an embedded Linux system and obtain Kalman-filtered quaternion or Euler angle pose data.
 Basically, two simple funtion calls (IMUInit() and IMURead()) are pretty much all that's need to integrate RTIMULib.

 Two demo apps are included - RTIMULibDemo is a GUI-based program that shows all the data being produced and also support compass calibration.
 RTIMULibDrive is just about the most basic program possible and can be used for performance testing filters and drivers.
 It can also be used as the basis of a real application quite easily.